Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 It looks like mobile has been pretty flat or a little down, but desktop is looking strong, thanks to the bid changes we made based on your previous conversion analysis.
 Things are moving in the right direction.

+**NEXT STEPS:**

+Tha next steps would be to continue to monitor device-level volume and be aware of the bid level impact, conversion performance at the device-level to optimize spend.